jump-dev/Dualization.jl/docs/src/examples.md

 \end{align}
 ```

-The correspondent code in JuMP is
+The corresponding code in JuMP is

 ```julia
 using JuMP, Dualization